What Other Parents Are Reading

 - tolerance.
-Working in community service can bring kids and teens in touch with people of different backgrounds, abilities, ethnicities, ages, and education and income levels.
+Working in community service can bring kids and teens together with people of different backgrounds, abilities, ethnicities, ages, and education and income levels.
 They'll likely find that even the most diverse individuals can be united by common values.

 - to be even more appreciative of what they have.
 By helping others who aren't as fortunate, kids can better see all the remarkable things to be grateful for in their own lives.